jimmygizmo/AnsibleMyEC2/README.md

 ----

-## Configuring Authentication for SSH and AWS CLI
+## Authentication Configuration for SSH and AWS CLI

 ### How to configure the all-important ssh  key